-Since her CASA training six years ago, Mary has worked primarily on a complicated case which started out with five children—three of whom have been successfully adopted, and two returned to biological parents, one to the dad, and the other to mom.
+Since her CASA training, Mary has worked primarily on a case involving five children—three of whom have been successfully adopted, and two returned to biological parents, one to the dad, and the other to mom.
 Over the years, as these children transitioned to different foster homes, sometimes to residential treatment, Mary, as their CASA, was often the one constant person in their lives.

-For the past two years, Mary has also been a member of the newly formed Massachusetts CASA Board of Directors, which provides support to local programs and serves as a liaison between them and National CASA.
+For more than two years, Mary has also been a member of the newly formed Massachusetts CASA Board of Directors, which provides support to local programs and serves as a liaison between them and the National CASA Association for Children.
 She has also completed training and become certified as a Special Education Surrogate Parent (SESP) and serves in that capacity for a child on her caseload.